solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 ### Use gossip and consensus to figure out restart slot before the restart

-The main difference between this and the current proposal is this alternative tries to make the cluster automatically enter restart preparation phase without human intervention.
+The main difference between this and the current restart proposal is this alternative tries to make the cluster automatically enter restart preparation phase without human intervention.

-While getting human out of the loop improves recovery speed, there are concerns about recovery gossip messages interfering with normal gossip messages, and automatically start a new message in gossip seems risky.
+While getting humans out of the loop improves recovery speed, there are concerns about recovery gossip messages interfering with normal gossip messages, and automatically start a new message in gossip seems risky.

 ### Automatically reduce block production in an outage